About the Division

 - Investigations where the Department of Justice’s other responsibilities might present the appearance of a conflict, such as investigations of use of force by law enforcement officers and investigations of deaths or near-deaths of children under state supervision.

 - Investigation of law enforcement officer involved shootings.
 The investigations determine whether a law enforcement officer’s use of force constitutes a criminal act.
 The investigations do not establish or enforce internal police policies concerning the proper use of force by law enforcement officers.
 Law enforcement agencies are responsible for establishing and enforcing guidelines for the use of force by their officers and for determining whether an officer’s actions were consistent with such guidelines in a given case.
-The reports are available here.
+View available reports.

-Before filing a complaint, please read these Frequently Asked Questions thoroughly to ensure your complaint falls under the jurisdiction of the Office of Civil Rights and Public Trust.
-Delawareans wishing to file a complaint with the office MUST FILL out this complaint form and include all relevant information and contact information.
-The complaint form will automatically be sent to the Office of Civil Rights and Public Trust.
+Before filing a complaint, please read these Frequently Asked Questions thoroughly to ensure your complaint falls under the jurisdiction of the Division of Civil Rights and Public Trust.
+Delawareans wishing to file a complaint with the Division MUST FILL out this complaint form and include all relevant information and contact information.
+The complaint form will automatically be sent to the Division of Civil Rights and Public Trust.

 What Happens After a Complaint is Filed?